 It’s the same in Zambia’s South Luangwa and Lower Zambezi parks where visitors can mix game drives with walking safaris, led by expert guides.
 And if it’s sit-and-watch game viewing you want, Namibia’s Etosha National Park is a place where so many different species gather around waterholes, it resembles a page from National Geographic.

 With game viewing at its peak, you don’t want to miss out on the action of an October safari, and since the African islands are superb now too, it must be fate that bush and beach combine so refreshingly in the same month!

 The island temperatures are ideal – warm but not sweltering – and there’s very little rain to disturb your afternoons in Zanzibar and even less in Mozambique’s Bazaruto Archipelago.
-In the Seychelles, underwater visibility is up to a staggering 30 metres – that’s a hundred feet of visual splendour!
+In the Seychelles, underwater visibility is up to a staggering 30 meters – that’s a hundred feet of visual splendor!

 Clearly, an island vacation in October is filled with wins, from the weather to the between-peak status, to the superb dive conditions.
 The only way to improve on a tropical escape, is to combine it with the best of an African safari - as long as you can take the heat!
 With both experiences on the menu, you’re in for an unforgettable feast.

 Heat and dust aside, October is a great month for a safari.
 With much of Africa at its peak in game-viewing terms, you have the luxury of being able to pick and choose the destination best suited to your needs and expectations.
 And with Africa's islands in fine form, a bush-and-beach vacation is simply sublime.